Compile-Time Safety

 Default value param with @Named qualifier | ERROR — qualifier forces injection |

-@Provided type, no definition | OK — externally provided at runtime |
+@Provided type or parameter, no definition | OK — externally provided at runtime |

 Android framework type (e.g. Context) | OK — hardcoded whitelist |